-Vietnam has abundant biomass resources.
+Viet Nam has abundant biomass resources.
 The sources include palm oil, sugar cane, rubber, coconut, paddy, corn, cassava, cattle, and municipal waste.
 Among these, the most popular are bagasse power plants with 378MW operating in cogeneration for sugar factories and generating electricity to the grid.
-Some large bagasse power plants are An Khe Power Plant (95 MW) in Gia Lai, KCP Phu Yen (30 MW), etc. Besides, as a country developing agriculture and forestry, Vietnam also has a great potential of rice husk and wood power sources with about 100 MW of rice husk power and 70 MW of wood power which are being prepared for investment according to the Draft National Energy Master Plan for the period 2021-2030 prepared by the Institute of Energy.
+Some large bagasse power plants are An Khe Power Plant (95 MW) in Gia Lai, KCP Phu Yen (30 MW), etc. According to PDP 8, the technical potential of biomass for electricity generation in Vietnam in the period up to 2030 is about 7.2 GW.